Milhouse

 For those of you who may not know the film, I would like to briefly explain my association here:

-The top note is very impressive, the sweet fruit mix reminds me of Aventus, as mentioned by some of the previous speakers.
+The top note is impressive; the sweet fruit mix actually reminds me, as mentioned by several predecessors, of Aventus.

-But as with the superhero, these qualities can only outdo the rest of the structure for a very short time.
-The scent quickly becomes deeper, loses its sweetness and becomes very close.
-Here I associate a thoughtful hero who critically questions himself and considers whether the price of triumph was not too high after all.
+But like the aforementioned superhero, these qualities can only overshadow the overall structure for a short time.
+The scent quickly becomes deeper, loses its sweetness, and becomes intimate.
+Here, I associate a reflective hero who critically questions himself and wonders if the price of triumph was perhaps too high.

-And then everything goes really fast The fruity notes shimmer through every now and then, but before the hero can pull himself together again, he dies tragically.
+The fruity notes do shimmer through again and again, but before the hero can pull himself together, he tragically dies.

-After about 4 hours the whole magic is over again, so maybe Rancé should have gotten some help from Hollywood...
+After about 4 hours, the whole magic is already over; perhaps Rancé should have sought help from Hollywood after all...

 1 Comment